dragsubil/python-scripts/pagesaver/README.md

 Also creates a new tableofcontents.html with local links to all the chapters downloaded in the directory 'pages'.

-This will also work for other web serials which have a similar table of contents page as Worm has.
+This will also work for other web serials which have a similar table of contents page as Worm has (provided you have saved the required table of contents html file in the same directory).

 Only requires python 3.x.
 No other dependencies.